 - 4 ounce heavy whipping cream

-- 1/2 cubs milk 2%
+- 1/2 cub milk 2%

-- 16 ounce chicken stock homemade or store bought
+- 16 ounce chicken stock Homemade or store bought

 - 1 Lb gold potatoes